Cameras

 sets a set of buttons that need to be pressed to perform rectangle zooms.

-Note that this camera is not used by Axis
+This camera is not used by Axis

 .
 It is used, by default, for 2D LScene